The amount of flour you need to make the dough will vary depending on how moist your pumpkin or winter squash is.

 To make your own pumpkin purée, use a strong chef's knife to cut a small sugar pumpkin (or other winter squash) in half.
 Scoop out the seeds and strings.
 Lay the pumpkin face down on a foil-lined baking sheet.
 Bake at 350°F for 45 minutes to an hour, until soft.
 Allow to cool, then scoop out the flesh and mash with a fork.
 Alternatively, if you are working with leftover fresh pumpkin pieces, roast or boil them until tender, and then cut away and discard the skin.

-2 Bring a large pot of water to a boil, then add enough salt to it so that the water tastes salty.
+2 Bring a pot of salty water to a boil: Bring a large pot of water to a boil, then add enough salt to it so that the water tastes salty.
 Let this simmer while you make the gnocchi.

-8 If you have to do this in several batches, keep the finished gnocchi on baking sheet in the oven set on Warm.
+8 Keep warm in oven: If you have to do this in several batches, keep the finished gnocchi on baking sheet in the oven set on Warm.
 Serve as soon as they're all done, dusted with black pepper and the truffle salt, if you have it.